 How to Write a Research Paper: 9 Steps, 25 Topics & Tools

-Writing a research paper for the first time can feel overwhelming, but it doesn’t have to be.
+Writing a research paper for the first time can feel overwhelming, but the process becomes easier when you break it into clear stages.

 What Is a Research Paper?